Exclusive phobia treatment center

 At Paracelsus Recovery, our phobia treatment plans are centered on helping you develop the necessary coping skills to overcome your phobia.
 Treatment often includes EMDR (eye movement desensitization and reprocessing), a method that has proven effective for treating anxiety and trauma.
-We also use exposure therapy which is a behavioural treatment method that involves gradual exposure to the source of your phobia while providing strategies for overcoming the symptoms that this exposure provokes.
+We also use exposure therapy which is a behavioral treatment method that involves gradual exposure to the source of your phobia while providing strategies for overcoming the symptoms that this exposure provokes.

 Our psychiatrist can also prescribe medication to treat the phobia, however, we would only do so if our holistic treatment has proven ineffective.
 We will also provide you with a live-in therapist who will stay in a self-contained part of your residence and be available for around-the-clock emotional support.

-360° Treatment Approach - The most extensive and comprehensive treatment worldwide.
+360-Degree Treatment Approach - The most extensive and comprehensive treatment worldwide

-Signs of a phobia include:
+Signs of phobia include

 - The imagined threat is far greater than any actual threat posed by the phobia.